Azure/aks-engine/docs/community/developer-guide.md

 ##### Debugging AKS Engine

-To debug `aks-engine` itself, the default Go debugging configuration in `.vscode/launch.json` needs to be edited.
+To debug changes to AKS Engine source during active development, the default Go debugging configuration in `.vscode/launch.json` needs to be edited.
 Open that file (or just click the gear-shaped "Open launch.json" icon if you have the Debug panel open).